1922 conclave: Balloting

 Ratti was elected pope on the conclave's fourteenth ballot on 6 February reportedly receiving 38 votes.
-The Cardinal Dean Vincenzo Vannutelli, the protopriest Michael Logue and the protodeacon Gaetano Bisleti approached Ratti and Cardinal Vannutelli asked if he accepted his election.
+Cardinal Dean Vincenzo Vannutelli, Cardinal Protopriest Michael Logue, and Protodeacon Gaetano Bisleti approached Ratti, and Cardinal Vannutelli asked if he accepted his election.
 Ratti replied: "It is God's will."
-When pressed for a more explicit answer he replied "As it is God's will, it cannot be refused.
+When pressed for a more explicit answer, he replied "As it is God's will, it cannot be refused.
 Since it is the will of God I must obey."
 Vannutelli asked the new pope by what name he would be called.
-Ratti chose "Pius XI", explaining that Pius IX was the pope of his youth and Pius X had appointed him head of the Vatican Library.
+Ratti chose Pius XI, explaining that Pius IX was the pope of his youth, and Pius X had appointed him head of the Vatican Library.
 According to The New York Times, Ratti also told the cardinals he chose the name Pius because "he wanted a Pius to end the Roman question which had begun under a Pius".

-Shortly afterwards white smoke rose from the Sistine Chapel chimney and at around 12:30 p.m.
-Gaetano Bisleti, the cardinal-protodeacon appeared on the central balcony of St. Peter's Basilica and announced the election of Ratti as Pope Pius XI.
+Shortly afterwards, white smoke rose from the Sistine Chapel chimney, and Cardinal Protodeacon Gaetano Bisleti appeared on the central balcony of St. Peter's Basilica at around 12:30 p.m. to announce the election of Ratti as Pope Pius XI.